TAP ROOM & Its STEINS

 Below are just some of probably more than a few dozen or more steins that were displayed on the shelves of the Bavarian Tap Room, which belong to the Schott Family.
 The Mettlach Symphonia Stein is shown on the left.
 It is 5.5 litters in size and depicts several German composers.
 It was also handed down within the Riedlin family.
 The steins displayed on the shelf below rested on the ledges or a display case in the Bavarian Tap Room.
 They range is size from 0.5 to 1.0 litters.
 The first three steins on the left are etched and made by Mettlach with lids are pewter with ceramic inserts.
 The middle stein is of stoneware relief with German inscriptions.
 The three items on the left are print over glaze pottery steins with pewter lids.
 Steins made entirely of pewter are shown on the right below.
 More information about the steins can be obtained by selecting the image.

-The Tap Room displayed some other larger steins shown on the right and below, each with views of the front and both sides.
-The pewter stein to the right is about 4 liters in size.
+The Tap Room displayed some other larger steins shown on the right and below, with views of both the front and sides.
+The pewter stein to the right is about 4 liters in size and illustrates a different large image and portrait image on three sides.
+It also has a decorative clasp attached to the lid.
 Unfortunately, it does not contain any legible markings for better identification.

 The vessel on the left with the cameo emblems is known as "Bowling" by Mettlach and is 4 liters in size.
 It has a spout for pouring and was produced with a special process known as Phanolith.
-Since Bavarian Brewing Co. sponsored bowling leagues, it's only fitting they had such a vessel.
-(See Athletic Sponsorships.)
-A photo of the Tap Room that shows this vessel on left side of a shelf can be viewed here.
+Since Bavarian Brewing Co. sponsored bowling leagues, it's fitting they had such a stein.
+(See Sponsorships.)
+A photo with this vessel in the Tap Room can be viewed here.
+Also view a photo of Wm.
+Riedlin and other Turners enjoying beer after bowling.

 Steins vs. Mugs vs. Tankards